- 16 Aug 2011

 The International Politics of IFRS Harmonization

-Executive Summary — Contrary to its staid image in popular culture, accounting has reigned at the forefront of globalization over the last decade.
+Overview — Contrary to its staid image in popular culture, accounting has reigned at the forefront of globalization over the last decade.
 As of 2010, about 100 countries, including all of the world's major economies, either have adopted a common set of accounting principles known as International Financial Reporting Standards, have initiated an IFRS harmonization program, or have in place a national strategy to respond to IFRS.
 In fact, the proliferation of IFRS worldwide is one of the most important developments in corporate governance today.
 Through a series of case studies on Canada, China, and India, Assistant Professor Karthik Ramanna analyzes key similarities and differences in the international political dynamics that contribute to countries' responses to IFRS.
 His framework helps explain and predict countries' decisions on IFRS harmonization, as well as the potential structure and impact of IFRS in the future.
 Key concepts include: